UVfy

 Reflecting on UVfy, this project taught me to balance user needs, business viability, and technical feasibility.
 Although we had only 15 customers, the high profit margin per product allowed us to sustain and manage operational expenses.
 We achieved strong product-market fit during the peak of the pandemic, but demand waned as disinfection became less of a priority for hospitals post-pandemic.

-Co-founding this project taught me resilience and the importance of understanding user behavior, predicting market trends, testing assumptions, and being flexible in positioning a product.
+Co-founding this startup taught me resilience and the importance of understanding user behavior, predicting market trends, testing assumptions, and being flexible in positioning a product.
 It reinforced that successful design isn’t just about solving a problem but also about clearly communicating value to the end user.